Cantor Fitzgerald Reiterates Bicycle Therapeutics Plc - ADR (BCYC) Overweight Recommendation

 What is the Fund Sentiment?

 There are 108 funds or institutions reporting positions in Bicycle Therapeutics Plc - ADR.
 This is a decrease of 10 owner(s) or 8.47% in the last quarter.
 Average portfolio weight of all funds dedicated to BCYC is 0.33%, an increase of 1.35%.
-Total shares owned by institutions decreased in the last three months by 0.78% to 24,963K shares.
-The put/call ratio of BCYC is 1.03, indicating a bearish outlook.
+Total shares owned by institutions increased in the last three months by 2.33% to 24,963K shares.
+The put/call ratio of BCYC is 0.86, indicating a bullish outlook.

 What are Other Shareholders Doing?